bediger4000/interviewquestions/README.md

 I've tried to either solve them in a unique or lesser-known fashion, or explore them more fully with alternate solutions.
-I've also tried to include an analysis of the question, maybe from a programming point of view, but also from the point of view of what an interviewer could legitimately expect from a developer in an interview, and why.
+I've also tried to include an analysis of the question, from the point of view of what an interviewer could legitimately expect from a developer, and what a developer could do with a problem.

+---

 My takeaway after looking at all of these interview questions is that Daily Coding Problem doesn't rate a problem very accurately.